rsynek/intellij-reproducer/README.md

 It does not; while defining the `<maven.compiler.release>11</maven.compiler.release>` is sufficient to make code highlighting work, compilation in IntelliJ IDEA requires also the `<maven.compiler.target>11</maven.compiler.target>` to be directly overriden in this project.

-Thus, the semantics of `<maven.compiler.release>` is inconsistent between code highlighting and compilation.
+Thus, the code highlighting and compilation are inconsistent in terms of how the `<maven.compiler.release>` influences them.
+Moreover, the current compilation behavior is inconsitent with maven.